rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationMisc.md

 - There is a single argument of type ValidateAndSaveCustomerKmsInfoInput.
 - Returns ValidateAndSaveCustomerKmsInfoReply.
+### vmmakeprimary
+Make this cluster the primary for agents on a set of VMs

+Supported in v5.3+
+Migrate the primary cluster with which the agent is able to communicate.
+For disaster recovery when migrating everything over from another cluster, the /host/make_primary endpoint can be used with the oldPrimaryClusterUuid parameter.

+- There is a single argument of type VmMakePrimaryInput.
+- Returns AsyncRequestStatus.
 ### warmsearchcache
 Warms the search cache for an O365 workload.